-Starship, a company whose “sidewalk” robots offer snacks and breakfasts is seeing an increase in demand.
-“We are working as quickly as possible to expand our robot delivery service so that we can help more people.
-Many grocery stores, restaurants and other delivery companies also contact us for help ", the company said in a note.
+Starship, a company whose "sidewalk" robots offer snacks and breakfasts is seeing an increase in demand.
+"We are working as quickly as possible to expand our robot delivery service so that we can help more people.
+Many grocery stores, restaurants and other delivery companies are also contacting us for help.", the company said in a note.

 We have gone from convenience to essential service for many people.
 Our community is asking us to expand quickly.

-Another growing concept is the now well-known system Just Walk Out by Amazon Go, which allows you to check in at a turnstile at the entrance of a store using the telephone, collect anything you want to buy, and leave without stopping at the cashier.
+Another growing concept is the now well-known system Just Walk Out by Amazon Go, which allows you to check in at a turnstile at the entrance of a store using the telephone, pick up anything you want to buy, and go out without stopping at the cashier.

 Amazon has created around 25 of these stores so far, and today only Seattle locations remain open during the pandemic.

 In early April, Amazon began offering this technology to other retailers as well, something that seemed unthinkable until recently.
 Now it wouldn't surprise anyone if Amazon received more technology requests than it can handle.

 "Traditional" money itself fails

 Contactless will likely play a role in undermining the oldest form of lasting payment: cash.